Executable-space protection

 In computer security, executable-space protection marks memory regions as non-executable, such that an attempt to execute machine code in these regions will cause an exception.
-It makes use of hardware features such as the NX bit (no-execute bit), or in some cases software emulation of those features.
-However, technologies that emulate or supply an NX bit will usually impose a measurable overhead while using a hardware-supplied NX bit imposes no measurable overhead.
+It relies on hardware features such as the NX bit (no-execute bit), or on software emulation when hardware support is unavailable.
+Software emulation often introduces a performance cost, or overhead (extra processing time or resources), while hardware-based NX bit implementations have no measurable performance impact.

-The Burroughs 5000 offered hardware support for executable-space protection on its introduction in 1961; that capability remained in its successors until at least 2006.
-In its implementation of tagged architecture, each word of memory had an associated, hidden tag bit designating it code or data.
-Thus user programs cannot write or even read a program word, and data words cannot be executed.
+The Burroughs large systems, starting with the Burroughs 5000 introduced in 1961, implemented executable-space protection using a tagged architecture.
+All accesses to code and data took place through descriptors, which had memory tags preventing them from being modified; descriptors for code did not allow the code to be modified, and descriptors for data did not allow the data ta be executed as code.

-If an operating system can mark some or all writable regions of memory as non-executable, it may be able to prevent the stack and heap memory areas from being executable.
-This helps to prevent certain buffer overflow exploits from succeeding, particularly those that inject and execute code, such as the Sasser and Blaster worms.
-These attacks rely on some part of memory, usually the stack, being both writeable and executable; if it is not, the attack fails.
+Today, operating systems use executable-space protection to mark writable memory areas, such as the stack and heap, as non-executable, helping to prevent buffer overflow exploits.
+These attacks rely on some part of memory, usually the stack, being both writable and executable; if it is not, the attack fails.

 OS implementations

 Many operating systems implement or have an available executable space protection policy.
 Here is a list of such systems in alphabetical order, each with technologies ordered from newest to oldest.

-For some technologies, there is a summary which gives the major features each technology supports.
-The summary is structured as below.